 "Liability" means any liability, whether under contract, tort (including negligence), or otherwise, regardless of whether foreseeable or contemplated by the parties.

-"Looker Technical Support Services" or "TSS" means the then-current technical support service provided by Looker to Customer under the Looker Technical Support Services Guidelines.
+"Looker Technical Support Services" or "TSS" means the then-current technical support service provided by Google to Customer under the Looker Technical Support Services Guidelines.

-"Looker Technical Support Services Guidelines" or "TSS Guidelines" means the then-current technical support service provided by Looker to Customer described at https://looker.com/trust-center/legal/customers/support-lss.
+"Looker Technical Support Services Guidelines" or "TSS Guidelines" means the then-current technical support service provided by Google to Customer described at

 "Notification Email Address" means the email address(es) designated by Customer in the Order Form.

-"Order Form" means an order form issued by Looker and executed by Customer and Looker specifying the Services Looker will provide to Customer under this Agreement.
+"Order Form" means an order form executed by Customer, or Customer Affiliate, and Google specifying the Services Google will provide to Customer under this Agreement.

-"Order Term" means the period of time starting on the Services Start Date for the Services and continuing for the period indicated on the Order Form unless terminated in accordance with the Agreement.
+"Order Term" means the period of time starting on the Services Start Date for the Services and continuing for the period indicated on the Order Form unless terminated in accordance with this Agreement.

 "Payment Due Date" means 30 days from the invoice date.

-"Prices" means the then-current applicable prices for the Services agreed to by Looker and Customer in an Order Form or amendment to this Agreement.
+"Prices" means the then-current applicable prices for the Services or Software agreed to by Google and Customer in an Order Form or amendment to this Agreement.
 Prices do not include Taxes.